Documentation center

 There is unfortunately no quick fix, or one fix for all problems that you may encounter when working with dynamic analysis.
 In the following sections, some suggestions to improve the quality of convergence in your model is presented.
 These suggestions assume that you have control over the material data for your lice skirt (and other components in your model as well).

-When troubleshooting, the user is encouraged to simplify the problem and the model in order to reduce possible sources of errors.
+When trouble-shooting, the user is encouraged to simplify the problem and the model in order to reduce possible sources of errors.
 Then conduct one change at a time, to keep track of the effect of the introduced changes.

 Discretization of lice skirt panels